Words by Autumn Miller

 Khalil’s artworks have been widely exhibited internationally including shows at the Metropolitan Museum of Modern Art, Sharjah Art Foundation, Musée de Grenoble, Jordanian National Museum and the Brooklyn Museum of Art.
 Throughout the course of his career spanning fifty years, it looks like Mohammed Omer Khalil has been simultaneously questioning what he didn’t have to be with enduring ingenuity and grace.

-Mohammad Omer Khalil: You Don’t Have to Be is on exhibit at Aicon Gallery from 05.30.19 to 06.22.19 at 35 Great Jones Street, New York, NY, 10012.
-All images courtesy of Aicon Gallery unless otherwise noted.
+Mohammad Omer Khalil: You Don’t Have to Be is on exhibit at Aicon Gallery from 05.30.19 to 06.22.19 at 35 Great Jones Street, New York, NY, 10012. // All images of artworks courtesy of Aicon Gallery // Advertising poster image courtesy of Fonts in Use